Frequently Asked Questions

 Q: What is my username for logging into the Housing Portal?

-A: Your username is your seven-digit student ID number which you can find in the Activate Your Account page on the Office of Admissions webpage.
+A: Your username is your seven-digit student ID number which you can find in the New Cards Gateway page on the Office of Admissions webpage.

 Q: I selected the re-set password button, but I haven’t received an email.